bmanders716/bmanders716.github.io/cookbook.md

 Gingerbread.

-_Ingredients_--2†lb. of flour.
+_Ingredients_--2‡¨¢. of flour.
-               2†lb. of treacle.
+               2‡¨¢. of treacle.
-               Ω†lb. moist sugar.
+               Ì†¨b. moist sugar.
                3 eggs.
-               Ω†oz. of carbonate of soda.
+               Ì†Øz. of carbonate of soda.
-               8†oz. of butter.
+               8‡Ø∫. of butter.
-               2†oz. of ginger.
+               2‡Ø∫. of ginger.
-               Ω a cup of water.
+               Ì†° cup of water.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.

 _Method._--Put the flour, sugar, ginger, candied peel, and carbonate of soda into a basin.